AhmedOsman101/Obsidian/src/College/Python/Sections/SectionThreePartOne.md

 | 1   | 1   | 1      |

 3. **Bitwise XOR (`^`)**
-   Returns 1 only if one of the bits is 1 (not both).
+   Returns 1 only if one of the bits is 1 (similar = False, different = True).

 | a   | b   | a ^ b |
 | --- | --- | ----- |